NangoHQ/nango/docs/docs/providers/braintree.md

 If you want to connect to the Sandbox system use `braintree-sandbox` Follow our [getting started guide](../reference/guide.md) to add an OAuth integration with Braintree in 5 minutes.

+The `merchandId` is be stored in the metadata of the Connection.

 ## App registration & publishing

 **Rating: `Unknown`**